 I thought it was just my eyes at first.
 The vibration of the room or imagination, but i would catch an ever so slight movement.
 Not easy to verify at first.
 Not until I clearly noted a full rocking back-and-forth ever so subtly one afternoon.

 It also happened that on this day I would sell a majority of my music equipment.
 And the next day he was still, once again.

 A week or so later, I would catch him in the act again, rocking a bit – on the same day in which we would sell our furniture.
 Again, the next day, perfectly still.

 He has kept up this pace, with ever increasing frequency.
 I’ve begun to check him, almost like a clock now.

 Will we sell something today?
 Will we receive news?
 Will today be lucky?

 As the days tick-off, and our departure grows near – his rocking has become quite frequent!
-Likewise, our posessions are quickly heading out the door, and our commitments to leaving grow, our 30-day notices at work, and to our landlord has been submitted.
-Goodbyes are being exchanged.
+Likewise, our possessions are quickly heading out the door, and our commitments to leaving intensify.
+Our 30-day notice’s at work, and to our landlord have been submitted.
+Goodbyes and tears are being exchanged.

 At this rate, I expect him to be fully and completely rocking-out by the time we depart for Japan.
 Is there some significance to his awaking and his apparent excitement about our big move?
 I cannot tell you.

 But I’ve learned that sometimes it’s better not to question the universe, and to just move in the same direction that it takes you.